 Reopened in person in August of 2020.
 While W&M experienced significant success during the pandemic, the university also discovered vulnerabilities.
-W&M saw clearly saw the negative effects of isolation on learning, the importance of peer cohorts for low-income and first-generation students, and weaknesses in broadband across the Commonwealth that led to unequal access for students.
-These realities made reopening in person crucial to meeting W&M's goals for student completion.
+W&M clearly saw the negative effects of isolation on learning, the importance of peer cohorts for low-income and first-generation students, and weaknesses in broadband across the Commonwealth that led to unequal access for students.

 These realities made reopening in person in August 2020 crucial to meeting W&M's goals for student completion.
 W&M has remained fully in person since that time.
 The university makes decisions in a phased way based on the best data available to support the needs of students, faculty, and staff.
-In that context, W&M is assessing continues to assess how different modalities of teaching and learning might inform the university's longer approach long term.
-While hybrid learning has been was successful, W&M has consistent feedback from students and faculty emphasizing the importance of the in-person experience.
+In that context, W&M continues to assess how different modalities of teaching and learning inform the university's approach long term.
+While hybrid learning was successful, W&M has consistent feedback from students and faculty emphasizing the importance of the inperson experience.

 As the university moves forward, W&M is preserving the core strength of providing an exceptional in-person education while experimenting with new pathways to growth through innovative applications of technology.
 Faculty-student connections fostered through the hands-on approach to education at W&M is a hallmark of the value the university provides.
 W&M also learned that students' access to technology is disparate; relying on online-only delivery limits access to some students W&M is seeking to serve.
-As the university moves forward, W&M intends to maintain the core strength of providing an exceptional in-person education while experimenting with new pathways to growth through innovative applications of technologyFor this reason, W&M urges the Commonwealth to continue to invest in broad-band access for all Virginians.
+For this reason, W&M urges the Commonwealth to continue to invest in broad-band access for all Virginians.